Proof of Identity

 Types of SIA licence

-Frontline - This licence is required if you will be directly involved with members of the public or customers visiting your premises and as the first point of contact in service delivery.
-Example is a Door Supervisor on the door (point of entry) deciding on the suitability of customers to enter a licensed premises and maintaining order in that premises.
+Frontline – This licence is required if you will be directly involved with members of the public or customers visiting your premises and as the first point of contact in service delivery.
+Example is a Door Supervisor on the door (point of entry) deciding on the suitability of customers to enter a licensed premise and maintaining order in that premises.

 Non-frontline – This license is issued to those who would not be expected to be involved directly with the public or customers and have the responsibility of managing or supervising or controlling the frontline officers.
 An example is a Security Supervisor, Manager or Director.

 The difference between frontline and non-frontline SIA licence

 In order to obtain a “frontline” Security licence, SIA training must be completed on any of the approved SIA courses leading to a nationally recognised qualification whereas no SIA training is required for a non-frontline licence.
 A frontline licence is a credit card – type badge whereas a non-frontline licence is a paper – type licence.
 It will be interesting to know that a front-line licence holder can carry out both frontline and non-frontline duties whereas a non-frontline licence holder cannot carryout frontline duties.
 In both types of SIA licence Criminal Records Bureau (CRB) checks are undertaken by the SIA.
 In your SIA licence application form, you should tick the frontline box if you have been required to complete a SIA training course prior to application for SIA licence.